Board of Trustees 2021

 Elected Parent Rep

 I’m Eddie Wall and I’ve been a parent in the school community for the last 6 and a half years.
-Before that we were already connected to the Waldorf movement in that my eldest who is now in Class 6 attended Laurel Farm Steiner Kindergarten in the United Kingdom and I was involved with the Acorn Steiner School where I taught a Physics main lesson to the upper school and took part in outdoor education with senior students.
+Before that we were already connected to the Waldorf movement in that my eldest who is now at college and attended Laurel Farm Steiner Kindergarten in the United Kingdom and I was involved with the Acorn Steiner School where I taught a Physics main lesson to the upper school and took part in outdoor education with senior students.
 This included adventure camps, teaching sailing, skiing trips and driving a mini bus on their 3 week Europe, 3 times.

 I’m happy to be a parent representative on the Tauranga Waldorf School board of Trustees to help to continue to provide strong governance of a school, that I, my wife and my children all really value and love.